On arrival

 Robing

-Ede and Ravenscroft will be based St Vincent's Centre, Hinsley Room, 5th Floor, Carlisle Place, London SW1P 1NL, where you will be robed.
-If you have been unable to order a gown, there will be a limited number of gowns to hire on the day.
+Ede and Ravenscroft will be based in the Shannon Suite, where you will be robed.
+If you have been unable to order a gown, there will be some available to hire on the day.

-The robing area will be open from 8am on both Graduation days.
+The robing area will be open from 7.30am on Friday 15th March and on Saturday 16th March 2024.
 Please ensure you arrive in plenty of time to collect your gown to ensure that you are seated no later than 15 minutes prior to the start of your ceremony.

 Seating

 Graduands are seated separately from their guests and your seat number will be given on your Namecard.
-Graduands will not be admitted into the Cathedral unless you have registered at the Namecard collection Desk and collected your Namecard.
+Graduands will not be admitted to the Chapel unless you have registered and collected your Namecard.
 You are asked to be seated at least 15 minutes prior to the start of the ceremony.

-Graduands will enter the Cathedral via the side entrance on Ambrosden Avenue (see map).
-Graduand Seating will be to the rear of the Cathedral, facing the Platform.
-Please follow the signs to your row and seat number e.g. A1, A2, B1, B2.
+Guests are seated in the nave, from the back of the Chapel, facing the stage.
+Please follow the signs to your row and seat number (e.g. A1, A2, B1, B2).
 Ushers will be present to help you find your seat and answer any queries.
-Guest seating will be at the front of the Cathedral, facing the platform.
-Guest seating is allocated on a first come, first served basis.
+Guest seating will be on the front of the chapel, facing the stage.
+All available seats should be used to ensure that all guests can be seated.

 Presentation